 The Graduate Diploma in Education (GDE) addresses the inquiry skills fundamental to quality professional thinking and action and is part of the Faculty of Education’s laddered-credential online program.
 Specifically, the GDE curriculum is designed to improve professional problem solving and decision-making processes at the individual, team, program, classroom and organizational levels.
 Currently in Education, as in other professions, there is an emphasis on evidence-informed decision making.
 Inquiry practices are the processes used to guide such an approach.
 Students will be required to draw from their professional experience to engage with the research literature in their area of concentration.

-Admission requirements for students entering the diploma program are consistent with those set by the School of Graduate Studies and will include:
+Admission requirements for students entering the diploma program are consistent with those set by the School of Graduate Studies and Postdoctoral Affairs and will include:

 - A baccalaureate degree from a recognized university

 - Graduation with a B- graduating average or higher (70% graduating average or a ranking in the top third of the graduating class where number grades are not available)